jfreake/Gmail-Whitelist-Script/README.md

 A Google Apps Script used to move messages from whitelisted addresses back to the inbox

+The motivation for this script is that Gmail doesn't have any better way of whitelisting email addresses other then adding them to your address book.
+I wanted to whitelist addresses but I didn't want every newsletter/subscription/notification email address cluttering up my gmail which then gets synced to my phone/tablet etc.

 This script runs as a Google Drive GScript that is attached to an hourly trigger.
 It is best used if you like to keep your spam box empty and or at a low volume.
 It uses the ScriptDB to store a list of whitelisted email addresses.